centreon/centreon-documentation/versioned_docs/version-23.10/security/key-rotation.md

 ## Existing installation

-If you did a fresh installation of a Centreon platform before the new RPM key was published, the existing key has to be replaced with the new one.
+If you performed a fresh installation of a Centreon platform before the new RPM key was published, the existing key must be replaced with the new one.

 1. Download the following script: